microtrain/bootcamp/02-ProgrammingBasics/03-ControlStructures.md

 * ```>=``` - greater than or equal to
 * ```<=``` - less than or equal to

-For the following statments assume a = 0 and b = 1
+For the following statements assume a = 0 and b = 1

 >```=``` is an assignment operator,```==``` is a comparison operator.